Boutique hotels should be more expensive, but can you get a unique hotel experience without busting your vacation budget?

 Booking that makes the best of your vacation budget

 So depending how “bargain” you want your bargain hotel chain experience to be, you can definitely get better prices compared to the two boutiques.
-But as you can see from the numbers, not every chain is more reasonably priced and you’re almost certain to have a more unique and memorable (in a good way hopefully) stay at the boutique hotels.
+But as you can see from the numbers, not every chain is more reasonably priced.
+You’re almost certain to have a more unique and memorable (in a good way hopefully) stay at the boutique hotels.